 Since 1544 when the buildings and land were granted by Henry VIII to my ancestor, Sir William Herbert, Wilton House has been inextricably linked to the political and artistic circles of England, whilst at the same time providing employment and homes for estate workers.
 This pattern continues today but, against this traditional background, changes are constantly afoot.
-My father, Henry, 17th Earl, initiated a major programme of restoration and improvements, a task which I am continuing to this day.
+My father, Henry, 17th Earl, initiated a major programme of restoration and improvements, a task which I am continuing to this day, funded by Wilton House Trust.
 These have included the addition of several new gardens and the complete renovation of the Inigo Jones South Front, including all the state rooms.
 In 2010 another phase of restoration included the Dining Room and Wyatt Cloisters which received the HHA/Sotheby’s Restoration Award.

 So whether you come to stroll in the grounds, watch your children let off steam in the adventure playground, or enjoy the art collection in the House, we believe that you are seeing Wilton in the finest condition it has been for many years.